El laberinto (TV series)

-El laberinto is a 2012 Colombian drama produced by Caracol TV and Sony Pictures Entertainment, broadcast on Caracol TV.
+El laberinto is a 2012 Colombian drama produced by Caracol TV and Sony Pictures Television, broadcast on Caracol TV.
 It is the sequel to the successful 1997 weekly series La mujer del presidente.

 Plot

 One day, Carlos Buendía finds his wife missing, his daughter in danger of death, about to be fired from his job, and fearing revenge from a mysterious woman because of something terrible which happened 15 years before.